 The Marine and Fisheries Conservation Section (MFCS), guided by the Marine Management Plan 2023–27 (MMP), works to conserve, protect and restore the rich biodiversity and unique ecosystems of St Helena’s Marine Protected Area (MPA).
-Natural resources are managed in line with International Union for Conservation of Nature (IUCN) Category 6 sustainable use principles for the benefit of current and future generations.
+Natural resources are managed in line with the International Union for Conservation of Nature (IUCN) Category 6 sustainable use principles for the benefit of current and future generations.

 The MMP sets out a five-year vision to protect St Helena’s marine environment while promoting responsible use, economic growth and community involvement.
 Progress is reviewed each year through a Marine Management Plan Annual Report.
 In 2024, an international review tool confirmed strong foundations in planning, staffing and community support, with St Helena scoring over 75%.